MicrosoftDocs/win32/desktop-src/MsCS/network-names-requiredns.md

 audience: developer
 author: REDMOND\\markl
 manager: REDMOND\\markl
-ms.assetid: '892487c7-ee96-4598-84ad-e69c37b0f910'
+ms.assetid: 892487c7-ee96-4598-84ad-e69c37b0f910
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'failover-clustering'
+ms.technology: failover-clustering
 ms.tgt_platform: multiple
+keywords:
-keywords: ["RequireDNS Failover Cluster ,for network names", "RequireDNS Failover Cluster"]
+- RequireDNS Failover Cluster ,for network names
+- RequireDNS Failover Cluster
 topic_type:
 - apiref
 api_name:
 - RequireDNS
 api_type:
 - NA
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # RequireDNS

 \[This property is available for use only in Windows Server 2003.\]

 This property is not supported.
 DNS registration is not required for a [Network Name](network-name.md) resource.

 **Windows Server 2003:  **

 The **RequireDNS** property determines whether DNS registration is required for a [Network Name](network-name.md) resource.
 The following table summarizes the attributes of the **RequireDNS** property.